guardian/consent-management-platform/README.md

 `checkUiWillShow(): Promise<boolean>`

 The `checkUiWillShow` function returns the promise of a boolean.
-This boolean will be `true` if the user will shown a TCF or a CCPA privacy message, depending on which mode is running, and `false` otherwise.
+This boolean will be `true` if the user will be shown a TCF or a CCPA privacy message, depending on which mode is running, and `false` otherwise.
 If called before `init`, it will return a rejected promise.

 **Example:**